dylanmcdiarmid/virtual-dom-docs-wip/vnode.md

 Everything in the `properties.attributes` object will be set on the rendered dom node using `Element#setAttribute(key, value)`, and removed using `Element#removeAttribute`.
 Refer to [MDN HTML Attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes) for available attributes.

 #### Hook Objects
 Any key whose value is an object with an inherited key called "hook" is considered a hook.
 Hooks are used to run functions at render time.
-Refer the the [hook documentation](https://github.com/littleloops/virtual-dom-docs-wip/blob/master/README.md) for more information.
+Refer to the [hook documentation](https://github.com/littleloops/virtual-dom-docs-wip/blob/master/README.md) for more information.

 #### Other Objects
 Any key in `properties` that is an object, but whose value isn't a hook and isn't in the attributes key, will set the rendered elements property to the given object.